Zalmotek/zalmotek-RA0E1-feather/README.md

 You will also need to install the J-Link Software pack from [here](https://www.segger.com/products/debug-probes/j-link/technology/flash-download/).

+#### Running your first project

 ---
 Thank you for choosing the Zalmotek RA0E1 Feather SoM!
-We can't wait to see what amazing projects you'll create with it.
-Happy tinkering! 💻✨
+We can't wait to see what amazing projects you'll create with it! 💻✨